 DuPont is uniquely positioned to innovate at the meeting point of science and markets.

-Our company has over 10,000 scientists and engineers, and DuPont invested $2.2 billion in research and development in 2013.
+Our company has approximately 9,000 scientists and engineers, and DuPont invested about $1.9 billion in research and development in 2015.
 Our core technologies, from polymer synthesis, to protein engineering, to biotechnology, provide a base for sustainable innovation worldwide.
 DuPont’s major research and development facilities are located in the U.S. in Wilmington, Delaware; Johnston, Iowa; Palo Alto, California, and outside the U.S. in Paulinia, Brazil; Hyderabad, India; Shanghai, China; Meyrin, Switzerland; and Brabrand, Denmark.
 A global network of research and development sites are dedicated to bringing DuPont scientific innovations to customers around the world.
 We apply deep expertise across a broad range of technical disciplines to improve products and processes, and to invent new ways of working for our customers.
 DuPont research and development explores the frontiers of science in search of discoveries that can help transform products, markets, society and DuPont.

 What’s in our Innovation Pipeline

 Research and development now under way uses a diverse toolkit that includes industrial and agricultural biotechnology, nanotechnology, chemistry, materials science, engineering, and more.
 Cutting-edge science is being applied to the development of new seed, crop protection and nutrition products to increase food production and nutritional value.
 We’re also focused on offerings that help decrease global dependence on fossil fuels, including biofuels, high efficiency solar cells, and high strength heat resistant polymers for transportation light-weighting.
 And we are actively working on protecting people by developing new food contaminant testing and life-saving materials that protect people and the environment.

 Building on a History of Market-Driven Science and Innovation